seattletimes/thanksgiving-2016/src/turkey1.md

-We always brine our birds first, which is the process of creating a salt solution that both seasons and breaks down the internal protein structure, which means the meat will be more tender.
+&ldquo;We always brine our birds first, which is the process of creating a salt solution that both seasons and breaks down the internal protein structure, which means the meat will be more tender.
 It takes some time and quite a bit of space, so remember to start early.
-If you prefer a dry brine option, check out the “simplify” version of this recipe.
+If you prefer a dry brine option, check out the &lsquo;simplify&rsquo; version of this recipe.&rdquo;

 <ul>
   <li>1 fresh turkey